czha0/lms/README.md

     * Monitor expired lease to prevent sending cheques to expired contract
       * **Print out *(or export)* current rent roll (active leases)**
       * *Print out total monthly payment for active leases*

-##Phase 4: Task 2

-A new method *payMonthlyRent()* **Line 46** designed for this task in LeaseRecordList.
-Corresponding test added for coverage.
-This function is *NOT* part of user story.
-As it is added to fulfill the requirement.

-##Phase 4: Task 3

-I would refactor a new class called PaymentManager to handle rent payment related functions/methods.
-It would be also easier to expand the function for such a new class in the future.

-As for LeaseGui, I can also refactor each button with ActionListener rather than using condition(if) statement to trigger methods.
-In this way, UML would be easier to follow.

-LeaseApp class in ui package is similar to LeaseGui class.
-Therefore, it is not reflected in the UML graph.